sadijubair/BanglaBid/readme.md

-# Bangla Web Fonts
+# Banglabid – Bangla Web Fonts for WordPress

-**Bangla Web Fonts** is a lightweight WordPress plugin that enables beautiful and consistent rendering of Bangla (Bengali) text across all devices and browsers.
-It automatically applies a Bangla web font (Kalpurush) to your website, ensuring textbook-style typography and improved readability.
+**Banglabid** is a lightweight WordPress plugin that brings elegant and consistent Bangla (Bengali) typography to your website.
+With minimal setup, it automatically applies a beautiful Bangla web font (Kalpurush) that looks just like it does in textbooks — across all browsers and devices.

 ---